-According to the World Health Organization (WHO), a considerable proportion of the medicines in developing countries are illegal, counterfeit or substandard.
+According to the World Health Organization (WHO), a considerable proportion of the medicines in low- and middle-income countries are illegal, counterfeit or substandard.
 In industrialized nations, however, such products are also becoming increasingly available on the market through unlicensed Internet pharmacies and dubious online platforms, posing a risk to public health.
-Moreover, chemical products can also be used for illegal purposes such as the manufacture of illicit drugs.
+Moreover, chemical products can also be used for criminal purposes, such as the manufacture of illicit drugs.

 Our approach to product-related crime

 Our company develops and manufactures products of the highest quality.
-In order to protect both customers and patients, we secure our products against counterfeiting and are resolutely committed to fighting product-related crime by, for instance, collaborating with health, regulatory and law enforcement agencies at the regional, national and international level.
-In taking preventive action, we cooperate with industry representatives, Interpol and the World Customs Organization.
+In order to protect customers and patients, we secure our products against counterfeiting.
+We are also resolute in our fight against product-related crime by, for instance, collaborating closely with health, regulatory and law enforcement agencies at the regional, national and international level.
+In taking preventive action, we cooperate with representatives, Interpol and the World Customs Organization.
 Our guidelines, standards and processes apply to all our business sectors and markets worldwide.

 How we define product-related crime

-3. Misappropriation of products: This refers to theft from production sites and warehouses, or while in transit.
+- Misappropriation of products: This refers to theft from production sites, warehouses or while in transit.

 How we are tackling product-related crime